 Both of these infections require immediate medical treatment.

-In people with severe atopic eczema, 50% will develop asthma, while 75% will develop allergic rhinitis.
+In people with severe atopic eczema,

 If a person suspects they have penile eczema, they should see a doctor.
 The condition can appear similar to other conditions, such as STIs or other infections.